 - Staff managed risks to people's safety.
-They assessed and regularly reviewed risks to people, to manage any identified risks and keep people safe from avoidable harm.
-Staff were familiar with people's individual risk management plans.
-One person told us, "I can't risk walking on my own, so the staff help me." - The provider ensured the environment and equipment were safe.
+Staff were familiar with how to manage risks including the approach to take when people were experiencing low mood or behaviours which may challenge the service.
+However, strategies for achieving positive outcomes were not recorded in detail.
+The registered manager agreed to review this following our inspection to ensure staff had guidance to follow. - The provider ensured the environment and equipment were safe.
 We saw the premises were suitably maintained.
 The registered manager ensured equipment was inspected and serviced when it needed to be.